Krisalyd/file-downloader-python/README.md

-# file-downloader-python
+## Python File Downloader
-A simple project that downloads and Unzip files.
+The File Downloader is a simple script that can download a list of .zip files and Unzip them.